eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 write the `module.xml` descriptor by hand, go to
 `File > Export ... > Ceylon > Java Archive to Module Repository`.

+### Depending on a Maven module

 Alternatively, the Ceylon module architecture interoperates with Maven via Aether.
 You can import a module from maven by specifying the `maven:` repository type:

 <!-- try: -->
     import maven:"org.hibernate:hibernate-core" "5.0.4.Final";

+The module name is composed from the Maven group id and artifact id, and must be quoted because `:` and `-` aren't legal in a Ceylon module name.

 You can find more information [here](../../reference/repository/maven).